Two weeks ago, I shared 5 interior design myths, including one myth about the cost of interior design. (No, it’s not just for the wealthy!)

 Of course, few people can move into a home and not bring a single item from their old one – but wouldn’t it be nice to know which pieces work, can be reused, and which will make your heart sink every time you look at them in your new home?
 (Who wants to live that way?)

 With so many options to sell furniture, like Craigslist, Chairish, etc., I always recommend that our clients sell furniture that just doesn’t work, and then take that money to invest in pieces that will.
+(P.s.
+You can download our Interior Design Project Planner here for a look at some typical investment levels.)

 Okay, off the soapbox… but I got you thinking, didn’t I? 😉